Disclaimer: Batman doesn't belong to me. ^..^

 The Scarecrow continued to torture him, right up until the moment he passed out.
 By that time, my insides hurt from laughing.
-Kellerman had got everything he deserved, I was sure.
 As I turned my head to look out of the window, I noticed a familiar symbol scouring the murky, night time clouds.

 "Jonathan," I said to get his attention.
-If we hadn't been alone, I might not have addressed him as such, but as it was, he came over to the window and looked up into the night sky.
+If we hadn't been alone, I might not have addressed him as such.
+He came over to the window and looked up into the night sky.

 "Excellent," I heard him breathe.
 "It's time to head onto the roof."